eclecticiq/OpenTAXII/docs/public-apis.rst

     :show-inheritance:

+.. _opentaxii-signals:

 Signals
 =======

 Signals provide the ability for the user's code to receive asynchronous notification for predefined signals.

-See :doc:`Configuration <configuration>` page for the details about how to attach listeners for the signals.
+See :ref:`Custom signal listeners <custom-signals>` chapter for the details about how to attach listeners for the signals.

 .. automodule:: opentaxii.signals